How many airlines in india

 Government-Owned vs. Private Airlines

 The airline industry in India has shifted since Air India was privatized.
-Once the dominant government-owned airline, Air India is now a private company after being bought by Tata Group.
+Once the dominant government-owned airline, Air India is now a private company after being bought by the Tata Group.
 It still plays a vital role in both domestic and international markets.
 Meanwhile, private airlines in India, like IndiGo, continue to dominate, holding the largest market share.
 These private airlines are known for their efficient operations, competitive prices, and focus on customer service.

 List of Airlines Operating in India 2025